-While much attention has been paid to mechanical intelligence in legged and aerial systems, less is known about the interplay of neural and mechanical control in limbless locomotion.
-This locomotor strategy occurs within diverse and often highly complex, heterogeneous environments and spans length scales, from meter-long snakes~\cite{gaymer1971new,jayne1986kinematics} with over $10^6$ neurons to the millimeter-long nematode \textit{Caenorhabditis elegans} (Fig.~\ref{fig:MainFig1}A), which navigates complex micro-environments like rotting fruit (Fig.~\ref{fig:MainFig1}C, Movie S1) with only 302 neurons~\cite{felix2010natural,cohen2010swimming}.
-Across the taxonomic and neuroanatomical diversity of lateral undulators, many organisms employ similar actuation mechanisms, including snakes and nematodes -- bilaterally arranged bands of muscle which propagate waves of contralateral activation down the body.
-The ubiquity and biological diversity of undulation, the continual environment-body hydro and terradynamic interactions, and the presence of common mechanisms of actuation suggest an important role for mechanical intelligence in limbless locomotion.
+Although much attention has been paid to mechanical intelligence in legged and aerial systems, less is known about the interplay of neural and mechanical control in limbless locomotion.
+This locomotor strategy occurs within diverse and often highly complex, heterogeneous environments and spans length scales, from meter-long snakes~\cite{gaymer1971new,jayne1986kinematics,guo2008limbless} with over $10^6$ neurons to the millimeter-long nematode worm \textit{C. elegans} (Fig. 1A), which navigates complex micro-environments like rotting fruit (Fig. 1C, Movie S1) with only 302 neurons~\cite{felix2010natural,cohen2010swimming}.
+Across the taxonomic and neuroanatomical diversity of lateral undulators, many organisms, including snakes and nematodes, employ similar actuation mechanisms -- bilaterally arranged bands of muscle that propagate waves of contralateral activation down the body, producing undulatory waves that lie in a plane.
+The ubiquity and biological diversity of undulation, the continual environment-body hydro- and terradynamic interactions, and the existence of common mechanisms of actuation across organisms suggest an important role for mechanical intelligence in limbless locomotion.

-Given the importance of mechanics and the challenges of modeling locomotor interactions, using robots as ``robophysical" models to identify key neuromechanical principles is appealing~\cite{gravish2018robotics,ijspeert2014biorobotics,aguilar2016review}.
+Given the importance of mechanics and the challenges of modeling locomotor-environment interactions, using robots as ``robophysical" models to identify key neuromechanical principles is appealing~\cite{gravish2018robotics,ijspeert2014biorobotics,aguilar2016review}.
 These models incorporate simplified descriptions of organismal mechanics and neural control, and thus can be used to elucidate the emergent ``template-level" dynamics of organisms~\cite{full1999templates}.
 This approach has been particularly successful in identifying the role of mechanical control in legged locomotion, including hopping~\cite{meyer2006passive}, bipedal~\cite{collins2005efficient}, quadrupedal~\cite{bledt2018cheetah} and hexapodal~\cite{altendorfer2001rhex} locomotion; and later flapping flight~\cite{dickinson1999wing}.
-These ``terradynamic" systems have forced researchers to confront the remarkable unpredictability, non-linearity and heterogeneity of the physical world.
+These ``terradynamic" systems have forced researchers to confront the unpredictability, non-linearity and heterogeneity of the physical world.
 However, these concepts have been less extensively applied in modelling the complex terradynamic interactions and biomechanics of limbless locomotion.